13 Smartest Female Characters from Movies, TV, and Books

 Akeelah Anderson.
 At only 11 years old, Akeelah studies, works hard, and overcomes personal challenges to reach her goal of being a spelling bee champion in Akeelah and the Bee.
 Not only is she a gifted speller, Akeelah also learns to embrace her talents and passion instead of hiding her intelligence to fit in.

 Meg Murry.
 The daughter of two brilliant scientists, A Wrinkle in Time's Meg Murry has an innate knack for math and science, even though her grades don't always show it.
-She even helps her older brother with his homework.
 On top of that, it's her strong mind that eventually allows her to save her father from the clutches of the evil IT.

 Annabeth Chase.
 It's no surprise that the daughter of Athena, the Greek goddess of wisdom, would be a genius.
 Annabeth is clever, brave, and analytical, with a wide variety of skills ranging from designing buildings to weaving.
 A master strategist, she frequently uses her intelligence to help her friends in the Percy Jackson book series and movies.